realm/realm-js/packages/realm-web-integration-tests/README.md

 Before running tests which depends on a specific authentication provider:
 1. Run once to import the app,
 2. Go to http://localhost:9090 (or whereever your MongoDB Realm server is listening)
-3. Setup the appropreate authentication providers.
+3. Setup the appropriate authentication providers.

 To enable testing credentials that require interaction, run with DEV_TOOLS and TEST_CREDENTIALS set to a comma-separated list of credentials.